ayodeji/payeezy-samples/README.md

 2. Run `mvn package`

 3. Run `java -jar target/credit-card-payments-0.0.1-SNAPSHOT.jar`.
 Alternatively, you may deploy the jar to a Cloud Native Platform like Pivotal Cloud Foundry by issuing a `cf push`.
-For a detailed tutorial on deploying to Pivotal Cloud Foundry, please see
+For a detailed tutorial on deploying to Pivotal Cloud Foundry, please see the [Developer Guide](http://docs.run.pivotal.io/devguide/deploy-apps/deploy-app.html) in the Pivotal Web Services Documentation.

 ## Deploy to Pivotal Cloud Foundry
 ### Setup Your PWS Account